 Key: 'Similar Schools' are a group of Victorian government schools that are like this school, taking into account the school's socioeconomic background of students, the number of non-English speaking students and the size and location of the school.

-Teacher Judgement of student achievement
+Teacher Judgement of student achievement against the Victorian Curriculum

 Percentage of students working at or above age expected standards in English and Mathematics.